Seattle-area school delays, closures as wintry weather continues Thursday

 All Highline Public Schools are on a 2-hour delay due to weather and road conditions, the district said.

-All schools in the Auburn School District will start 2 hours late, the district said on its website.
-Buses will run on limited snow routes.
+All schools in the Auburn School District are closed, the district said on its website.
+The district initially announced a 2-hour delay, then updated to a full closure.

 All schools in the Renton School District will open 2 hours late, the district said online.
 Out-of-district bus routes are canceled.
 There will be no A.M. preschool at Meadow Crest.
 P.M. preschool classes will run at their normal times.
 Full day preschool at Meadow Crest and Campbell Hill will start 2 hours late.
 After-school activities and athletics remain as scheduled, the district said.